nextflow-io/training/docs/hello_nextflow/10_hello_seqera.md

 !!!
 Warning WORK-IN-PROGRESS

-    Everything below this note is content that was copied from the original guide and needs to be moved or rewritten into the above subpages.
+    Everything below this note is content that was copied from the original guide and needs to be moved or rewritten into the above sub-pages.

 ## Online GUI